-Quarter, Half and Whole share options available.
+Quarter and Half share options available.
 Slots are limited so please reserve your slot before they are all taken!
 First come, first serve!
 See ordering process below.
 Please contact us if you have any questions.

 Please note that we currently cannot ship our wholesale orders.
 Wholesale orders are pick-up or local delivery only!

 Pricing and Ordering Process